celest-dev/celest/packages/native/storage/README.md

 print(storage.read('key')); // value
 ```

-The local storage APIs are useful for storing non-sensitive data that should persist across app restarts and be deleted alongside the app.
+The local storage APIs are useful for storing non-sensitive data that should be available across app restarts and be deleted alongside the app.

-The platform implementations for local `NativeStorage` are:
+The platform implementations for local `NativeLocalStorage` are:

 | Platform | Implementation |
 | -------- | -------------- |